 Fake COVID-19 Scams

 Scammers are renowned opportunists, preying on fear and uncertainty.
-And unfortunately, 2020 has given them one big opportunity – COVID-19.
+And unfortunately, this year has given them one big opportunity COVID-19.
 You might think that a global pandemic would slow scammers down for a while, but it's actually quite the opposite.
 The FTC has reported seeing a rise in the number of fraudulent emails being sent to Americans purporting to be from government agencies.

 Many of these are related to payments from a ‘Global Empowerment Fund', to help citizens with finances during the pandemic.
 All the email asks the recipient to do is reply with their bank details.
 It's easy to see why people could be tempted, but acting on this email is likely to cause a major financial loss.